iamprecieee/linux-unix-setup/README.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```
 - Restart your computer to complete the feature installation.
-- Download and install Ubuntu from Microsoft store.
+- Download and install Ubuntu 22.04 LTS from Microsoft store.
 - Set WSL 2 as Default, open PowerShell and run:
 ```shell
 wsl --set-default-version 2